Oghma-Infinium/Fahluaan/Documentation/FAQ.md

 ## FAQ

+### Q: Do I have to read this?
+A: No, but if you ask me any question on this document, I will refer you back to here.

 ### Q: Why does my game freeze after every load transition?
 A: It's not freezing, the list has a [mod](https://www.nexusmods.com/skyrimspecialedition/mods/60958) that pauses the game after cell transitions.